nathanriojas/Tictactoe/README.md

 ## Currently only Player vs Player is working.
 ### TicTacToe.py is the improved version of tictactoe.py
-#### global variables removed, simpler OOP structure, better commenting, executable added for Linux found in the dist directory
+#### global variables removed, simpler OOP structure, better commenting, executable added for Ubuntu found in the dist directory